-Domcke showed [71] that instead of using the eigenstates in full space, the scattering matrix can also be calculated from the system and bath states that we used in Sec.
+Domcke shows [71] that, instead of using the eigenstates in full space, the scattering matrix can also be calculated from the system-and-bath states that we use in Sec.
 II.
-Details on the calculation are summarized in Appendix G. Here we will focus on the definitions and interpretation of the results relevant to our work.
-The relation between the different states and scattering matrices used below is illustrated in the left part of Fig. 3.
+Details on the calculation are summarized in Appendix G. Here, we focus on the definitions and interpretation of the results relevant to our work.
+The relation between the different states and scattering matrices used below is illustrated in the left part in Fig. 3.

 We first define a transition operator $T{\rm res}$ by considering the bath modes as "free" states.
 Analogously to Eq.
-(20), omitting matrix subscripts for brevity, we can write where $\tilde{G}^{(+)}$ is the Green function for P-space propagation
+(20), omitting matrix subscripts for brevity, we can write